Dual-branch Prompting for Multimodal Machine Translation: Method

-The structure of the prompt block is illustrated in Fig.~\ref{Figure 4}.
-In our visual prompt generation module, input features are first grouped along the channel dimension and then processed through two parallel branches.
-One branch captures global information using a $1 \times 1$ convolution, a $5 \times 5$ depth-wise convolution, and another $1 \times 1$ convolution.
-The other branch focuses on local spatial patterns, employing a $3 \times 3$ convolution, a $4 \times 4$ convolution, a fully connected layer, and an additional $3 \times 3$ convolution.
-Finally, the outputs from both branches are fused via concatenation.
+As illustrated in Fig.~\ref{Figure 3}, the input visual features are split along the channel dimension and processed by two parallel branches.
+The global branch aims to capture coarse-grained semantic structures and long-range dependencies, whereas the local branch focuses on modeling detailed spatial patterns and fine-level visual information.
+The outputs of both branches are then fused to form a unified visual prompt.